Ring out those bells

 Edward bought the bells gradually as his finances permitted from the Whitechapel Bell Foundry in London.
 He would have needed about 20 before he could play a worthwhile tune.
 Eventually he owned 52.

 Concerts were an easy way of raising funds for the school and Edward employed his two sons to good effect in these.
 As H.E.
 Edridge records in his memoirs, "..my younger brother and I were trained to sing character songs and went with the bells usually.
 Between bell items and our songs, we filled the evening."
 In one solo item called "Fifty Years Ago" I wore a white beard, dress coat, breeches with buckles at the knee but just before I went on the feather in a hat worn by my younger brother contacted a candle.
 You can imagine the rest.
 However, it was an excellent setting for my item, as my quivering voice portrayed old age, though the audience little knew the cause of the quiver."

-Note: Since this story was writen the bells have been lodged with Nelson School of Music
+Note: Since this story was written the bells have been lodged with the Nelson School of Music

 Sources used in this story

 Want to find out more about the Ring out those bells ?
 View Further Sources here.